Mönchengladbach (DE) / Naarden (NL) — February 4th, 2026

 EXPLAIN (ANALYZE, BUFFERS) WITH t_cte AS (SELECT id FROM foo WHERE id % 2 = 0) SELECT COUNT(*) FROM t_cte JOIN bar USING(id) ; QUERY PLAN ─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────── Aggregate (cost=706.43..706.44 rows=1 width=8) (actual time=9.203..9.203 rows=1 loops=1) Buffers: shared hit=148 -> Merge Join (cost=0.71..706.30 rows=50 width=0) (actual time=0.099..8.771 rows=5000 loops=1) Merge Cond: (foo.id = bar.id) Buffers: shared hit=148 -> Index Only Scan using foo_id_idx on foo (cost=0.29..3550.29 rows=500 width=4) (actual time=0.053..3.490 rows=5001 loops=1) Filter: ((id % 2) = 0) Rows Removed by Filter: 5001 Heap Fetches: 10002 Buffers: shared hit=74 -> Index Only Scan using bar_id_idx on bar (cost=0.29..318.29 rows=10000 width=4) (actual time=0.038..3.186 rows=10000 loops=1) Heap Fetches: 10000 Buffers: shared hit=74 Planning Time: 0.646 ms Execution Time: 9.268 ms (15 rows)

-The advantage of this method is that there is no initial materialization of the CTE expression.
-Instead, the query is executed directly with a Join
+The advantage of this method is that the initial materialization of the CTE expression is omitted.
+Instead, the query is executed directly with a Join.

-.
-This works for all non-recursive CTE expressions without side effects (for example, CTEs with write statements) and those that are referenced only once per query.
-The old behavior of the optimizer can be forced with the WITH ...
-AS MATERIALIZED ...
+This works for all non-recursive CTE expressions without side effects (e.g., CTEs with write statements) and those that are referenced only once per query.
+The old optimizer behavior can be forced with the WITH ...
+AS MATERIALIZED ... statement.

 Generated Columns

-in PostgreSQL® 12 are materialized columns, which calculate a result based on expressions using existing column values.
-These are stored with the corresponding result values in the tuple.
-The advantage is that there is no need to create triggers for subsequent calculation of column values.
-The following simple example illustrates the new functionality using a price table with net and gross prices:
+New in PostgreSQL ® 12 are so-called Generated Columns, which calculate a result based on existing column values using expressions.
+These are stored with the corresponding source values in the tuple.
+The advantage is that the creation of triggers for subsequent calculation of column values can be avoided.
+The following simple example, based on a price table with net and gross prices, illustrates the new functionality:

 CREATE TABLE preise(netto numeric, brutto numeric GENERATED ALWAYS AS (netto * 1.19) STORED); INSERT INTO preise VALUES(17.30); INSERT INTO preise VALUES(225); INSERT INTO preise VALUES(247); INSERT INTO preise VALUES(19.15); SELECT * FROM preise; netto │ brutto ───────┼───────── 17.30 │ 20.5870 225 │ 267.75 247 │ 293.93 19.15 │ 22.7885 (4 rows)